lucianoayres/chatty-ai/README.md

 2. Test and refine your agent
 3. Share with the community using `--share`
 4. Your agent will be submitted to the Community Store for others to enjoy!

+Visit the [Chatty AI Community Store](https://github.com/lucianoayres/chatty-ai-community-store) to explore the full collection of community-created agents and learn more about agent configuration standards.

 ### 🎭 Pre-built Agents